Welcome to my blog, Heartache Rx. A little about me.

 I originally started this blog as a way of helping me to cope with my chronic illnesses while I was housebound, bedridden, depressed, bored, and lonely.
 Luckily, my mobility issues have improved somewhat so I have a little more freedom and independence right now.

 In a former life, the one where I used to be healthy, I was a high school English teacher.
 I’ve been a secretary, a claims adjuster, a legal secretary, and so many more job titles that I can’t remember.
 I’ve been out of work for medical reasons for almost two years now and it doesn’t look like I’ll be returning anytime soon.

 My husband has been very supportive and understanding during this difficult time.
 I have five step-children.
 We have four grandchildren.

 I live in a small town in the middle of nowhere, although I grew up in a large metropolis.
-I don’t miss it, though.
-I don’t miss the smog, the traffic, the noise, too many people and not enough space.

 I love books and reading most of all.
 I love sharing my favorite books and authors with other like-minded souls.
 I love poetry and music.